 How to Raise Extra Cash For Seattle’s Property Tax Increase

 This year’s staggering increase is one that has Seattle homeowners on edge.
-People who have owned their home for decades are now concerned about being forced out because they’re unable to pay the hefty fees that seemingly never stop rising.
+People who have owned their home for decades are now concerned about being forced out because they’re unable to pay the increasing fees that never seem to stop rising.
 In fact, a King 5 news story explained that for one couple, “King Co. public records show their property tax bill going from $7,094 in 2017 to $8,152 in 2018.
 The couple paid $5,037 in 2015.”

-Although there’s no magic spell to make these ever-increasing bills more affordable or easy to swallow, here are a few ideas to help you get some extra cash to help pay these, and the rest of Seattle’s high living costs, off.
+Although there’s no magic spell to make these ever-increasing bills more easy to swallow, here are a few ideas to help you get some extra cash to help pay these off.

 Note that not all of these may be applicable to your personal situation and we recognize that certain privileges make some of these more accessible than others.
 With that said, we hope that these at least motivate you or give you an idea that may work for you.